jccuevas/cpp-docs.es-es/docs/atl-mfc-shared/reference/csimplestringt-class.md

  `Alloc length is 15, String length is 15`

 ##  <a name="getalloclength"></a>  CSimpleStringT::GetAllocLength
-Recupera la longitud de la asignación de un `CSimpleStringT` objeto.
+Recupera la longitud asignada de un `CSimpleStringT` objeto.

 ### <a name="syntax"></a>Sintaxis